 Floor Sanding

 Before we can begin sanding, we start by assessing the floors.
 It is at this stage we will check for damaged or loose floorboards, as well as checking for any cut-clasp nails sitting proud (very important as these can easily take chunks out of the main drum).
 For Hardwood strip and Parquet floors, we will check first check the wear-layer, followed by checking for any loose or hollow sounding blocks.
+Once we’re satisfied the floors are secure and any repairs have been taken care of, it’s time for sanding!

 It may be necessary to begin at a 25-45 degree angle, depending on how flat the floors are.
 In doing so, this will help to level the floors and also remove any cupping -if present.
 The second step of the process is to then sand the floors in the direction of the grain (impossible for Parquet -we know).
 It’s important to use a new abrasive of the same grit for this step, as it will ensure all the previous diagonal scratches are properly removed.